 - Unless noted by the faculty member on the Test Proctoring Form, or as an approved accommodation, no academic or personal items are allowed during the exam administration.
 All student materials, including cell phones, will be held at ODR during the administration.
 Cell phones must be turned off and cannot be used during the administration.

 - Students suspected of cheating, will be reported to the faculty member of the course.
 Action will be taken in accordance with the University's judicial policies and procedures.

 - All students are expected to arrive on time, as the starting time of the exam begins at the scheduled time on the Test Proctoring Form.
 If students arrive at a later time, the amount of time will not be extended beyond that of what was originally scheduled.
 If students wish to reschedule exams/quizzes, all requests need to be approved by the faculty member of the course.
 If a student chooses to request to reschedule an exam due to late arrival, the faculty member of the course may not allow the exam/quiz to be taken at another time.
 If this occurs, Drexel University's polices and procedures will be applied, as the administration of exams/quizzes for all students.
 Any student who arrives 30 minutes or more after their scheduled start time will not be allowed to test without additional permission from their professor in order to ensure the academic integrity of the exam.

-- In instances where students are allowed to take breaks, as a reasonable accommodation, students are not allowed to leave ODR or access personal information/backpacks.
+- In instances where students are allowed to take breaks, as a reasonable accommodation, students are not allowed to leave ODR or access personal belongings including cell phones.
 Unless otherwise noted on the accommodation verification letter (AVL), time allotments for breaks will be factored into the maximum amount of time allowed for the exam/quiz.
 Maximum amounts of time will be listed on the AVL, if applicable.